mantidproject/mantid/Code/Mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

 **Example: A simple spherical sample in a cylindrical container**

-.. comment:: Ticket 9644 is in place to improve the python exports and expand this example
+..
+Ticket 9644 is in place to improve the python exports and expand this example

 .. code:: python